• Account

 Then begin narrowing down which ones make the most sense.

-For most people it’s not a lack of ideas, it’s a lack of making a decision.
+For most people, it’s not a lack of ideas.
+It’s a lack of taking action.

 Just pick something!